 - University of Technology Sydney has over 100 short online courses including multiple free two-hour courses on topics including behavioral economics, business analysis and human rights.

-- University of Melbourne provides over 50 short courses that can be competed in just over a few hours or over the course of a few weeks.
+- University of Melbourne provides over 50 short courses that can be completed in just over a few hours or over the course of a few weeks.

 - Open Universities Australia combines over 2,000 online short courses from universities across the country including microcredits and university certificates.
 You can also get personalized advice about choosing the best course for your field of study at the platform.